-By concretes, I’m referring to these interminable lists of specifics we so often see that tell us what to do and what not to do but never give us the principle behind the specifics.
+By concretes, I’m referring to these interminable lists of specifics we so often see, which when it comes to story-writing tell us what to do and what not to do but never give us the principle behind the concretes.

 “Do no begin your story with weather.”

 “Do not use the word commence.“

 “Do not use the word very.“

 “Never end a chapter with your character falling asleep.”

 “Never begin your chapter with your character waking up.”